-➤ Online DE courses for the 2024-25 school year cost \$50.00 per credit hour.
+Online DE courses for the 2023-24 school year cost \$150.00 per course.
 This is paid by students with the help of their parents/guardians through their university account.

-- > Students are responsible for purchasing required textbooks and course materials through the university's bookstore (may find cheaper on Amazon, etc. must be exact title and edition).
-Textbook information is usually found in the course syllabus. - > Select courses are part of the IncludED Textbook Program which include digital materials and are billed directly to the student's account. - ➤ All payments are made through the STUDENT's university account, bookstore, or other venues used - o Note: All online course assessments will be proctored by your HMS facilitator. - o Note: All online course accommodations (ISN) are the responsibility of the student through the post-secondary institution, as per the institution's policies.
+- Students are responsible for purchasing required textbooks and course materials through the university's bookstore (may find cheaper on Amazon, etc. - must be exact title and edition).
+Textbook information is usually found in the course syllabus. - Select courses are part of the IncludED Textbook Program which include digital materials and are billed directly to the student's account. - All payments are made through the STUDENT's university account, bookstore, or other venues used - Note: All online course assessments will be proctored by your HMS facilitator. - Note: All online course accommodations (ISN) are the responsibility of the student through the post-secondary institution, as per the institution's policies.